 How diverse is the legal sector?

-That's a pretty big stereotype to shake off and there's no denying that the legal profession has a long way to go before it eradicates inequality, but strides are being made to improve diversity, promote inclusion in the sector and tackle discrimination.
+That's a pretty big stereotype to shake off and while there's no denying that the legal profession has its fair share of diversity and inclusion issues, initiatives are in place to improve diversity, promote inclusion and tackle discrimination in the sector.

 Under the Equality Act 2010 there are nine protected characteristics, which it's illegal for employers to discriminate against.
 These include: